 The number of times an athlete from Germany (including old East and West divisions) has won the women’s race – more than any other country.
 Second is Ethiopia (6), third Japan (5).

-Jutta von Haase and Uta Pippig both won the women’s race on three occassions, which stands as the record for multiple wins.
+Jutta von Haase, Uta Pippig and Ethiopia's Aberu Kebede all won the women’s race on three occassions, which stands as the record for multiple wins.

 Local time the race starts on Sunday.
 See you there!